mrkachary/cognizant/README.md

-#Customer Detail Management Microservice
+#Customer Detail Management Service
 This Application is Microservice for managing Customer Details

 ## About

 This application manages customer details with their address.
 Search by first or/and last name feature enabled.
-This app can add customer having only one living address.
+This application can add customer having only one living address.
 The address can be modified.
-This application is build Spring boot 2 and swagger is enabled.
-Below Technological stack used.
+This application is build on Spring boot 2 and enabled with swagger.
+Below Technological stack is used.

 - Java 11
 - Spring Boot 2